solo-io/glooctl/README.md

 upstream `aws_lambda`.

-## Managing Routes on a Virtual Host
+## Managing Routes on a Virtual Service
-The `route` command allows us to manage the routes on a specific virtual host.
-It uses the default virtual host if we don't specify any virtual host.
-We can override this by using the `virtual-host` or `v` flag on route commands.
+The `route` command allows us to manage the routes on a specific virtual service.
+It uses the default virtual service if we don't specify any virtual service.
+We can override this by using the `virtual-service` or `v` flag on route commands.

-We can also use the `domain` or `d` command to specify the virtual host to use.
-It selects the virtual host containing that domain.
+We can also use the `domain` or `d` command to specify the virtual service to use.
+It selects the virtual service containing that domain.

 ### Getting Routes
-The `get` command returns a list of routes on the virtual host.
+The `get` command returns a list of routes on the virtual service.

 ```
-glooctl route get -v my-virtual-host
+glooctl route get -v my-virtual-service

 request exact path: /bar
 request path prefix: /foo